Particular/docs.particular.net/nservicebus/architecture/index.md

 ---
 title: Bus versus broker architecture
-summary: Using NServiceBus for communication between services in SOA and DDD projects.
-Bus versus broker architectural styles.
+summary: Bus versus broker architectural styles.
+NServiceBus, BizTalk and WCF.
+component: Host
-reviewed: 2016-08-05
+reviewed: 2016-08-10
 redirects:
 - nservicebus/overview
+- nservicebus/nservicebus-and-biztalk
+- nservicebus/architecture/nservicebus-and-biztalk
 ---

 NServiceBus is designed for communication between business-oriented services in SOA and DDD projects.
-It is not a replacement for RPC technologies such as WCF.
+It is not a replacement for RPC technologies such as WCF or broker integration tools like BizTalk.
 Successful systems use a mix of approaches and technologies for communication, not just NServiceBus.

-It takes some time to get used to the new approach, but the code written using NServiceBus is simple, more concise and easy to unit test.
-The systems using NServiceBus are reliable and scalable.

 This article discusses the similarities and differences between NServiceBus and its Microsoft counterparts.